PORTFOLIO

 Klaviyo placed big bets on thought leadership content as a marketing strategy in 2023.

 My team was tasked to design a visual system for the content hub that streamlined review cycles, reduced design oversight, met high speed with a low risk of quality reduction, and presented a visual departure from core branding in the social sphere.
-As a Director, my role was to guide the process from start to finish, and make sure the team was focused on the right things, from conceptual presentation stage, to the development stage, to launch.
+As a Director, my role was to guide the process from start to finish, amplify opportunities our design lead spotted, and make sure the team was focused on the right things, from conceptual presentation to development to launch.

 Design lead: Kev Nemelka